huckleberrypie/device_Mattel_NabiSE/README.md

-# android_device_Mattel_NabiSE
+# device_Mattel_NabiSE

-Unofficial port of TWRP for the Nabi SE tablet (and related variants e.g. American Girl, Barbie and Hot Wheels; the Fisher-Price Learning Tablet runs off an MT8163 SoC and is somewhat unrelated; shouldn't be hard to port it though but I don't have that one atm).
+TWRP port for the Nabi SE tablet (and related variants e.g. American Girl, Barbie and Hot Wheels; the Fisher-Price Learning Tablet runs off an MT8163 SoC and is somewhat unrelated; shouldn't be hard to port it though but I don't have that one atm).

 To build from source, clone this repo or download this branch as a ZIP, then follow the TWRP guide at http://forum.xda-developers.com/showthread.php?t=1943625